Trouba, Lowry rally Jets to 3-1 win over Islanders

 Winnipeg didn't get its first shot on goal until Tyler Myers' try from the right point 9:11 in, but then had nothing after Blake Wheeler's slap shot from the right circle with 8:01 left in the opening period.

 NOTES: The Jets' Mark Scheifele snapped a five-game point streak in which he had five goals and four assists.
 Patrik Laine ended a five-game point and assist streak in which he had a goal and eight assists. ...
 Winnipeg is 7-0-0 this season in games tied after two periods, and 9-3-0 when giving up the first goal. ...
-The Jets improved to 8-4-1 against Eastern Conference teams. ...
 Winnipeg has scored 38 goals over its last nine games. ...
-The teams conclude the season series March 28 at Winnipeg. ...
 Lee has 10 goals and 14 points in 11 career games against the Jets. ...
-The Islanders dropped to 0-4-0 against Central Division teams. ...
 New York went 0 for 2 on the power play and is 0 for 18 over its last eight games.

 UP NEXT